Locate Regions

 The input raster will be resampled to the resolution determined by the number of cells identified by this parameter.
 Once the regions are selected from the resampled intermediate raster, the selected regions will be resampled to the analysis cell size, either specified from the Environment settings, or calculated internally by the tool, from the inputs provided.

-If the input has fewer than 147,356 cells or Maximum is selected, no resampling will occur and the region growth will process on all cells in the input raster.
+If the input has fewer than 147,356 cells or Maximum is specified, no resampling will occur and the region growth will process on all cells in the input raster.
 If the input raster has fewer than 147,356 cells, the Low, Medium, or High options have no effect.

 The available options are the following: